Vijay-2005/Vijay-2005/README.md

 2024 - Focused on mastering React
 2024 - Started blogging about my tech journey
-2025 - Exploring backend development with Spring Boot 2025 - Working on AI integration with applications
+2025 - Exploring backend development with Spring Boot 2025 - Working on AI integration with applications and AI agents development
 ```

 ## 🤝 Connect With Me